rmgarnett/active_learning/README.md

 Label Oracles
 -------------

-_Label oracles_ are functions that, given a point chosen to be queried, returns a corresponding label.
+_Label oracles_ are functions that, given a set of points chosen to be queried, returns a set of corresponding labels.
 In general, they need not be deterministic, which is especially interesting when points can be queried multiple times.

 Label oracles must satisfy the following interface:

-    label = label_oracle(problem, query_ind, labels)
+    label = label_oracle(problem, query_ind)

 ### Inputs: ###